By Jenah Wieczorek, Army Spouse

 Welcome to The Great Place!
 You have orders to Fort Hood, Texas, one of the largest military installations in the country.
-Fort Hood lives up to the saying, “Everything is bigger in Texas”.
-You will see this with the large spaces, houses, CAV patches, as well as great traditions you will love.
+Fort Hood lives up to the saying, “Everything is bigger in Texas.”
+You will see this with the vast spaces, houses, CAV patches, as well as great traditions you will come to love.

 What do you need to know before you purchase those cowboy boots and head to the Lone Star state?
 Below is a list of pertinent information, unique customs, and a list of local points of interest all within your reach!

-First of all, we are not kidding when we say Fort Hood is big!
+First things first, Fort Hood is centrally located in Texas about an hour north of Austin and 3 hours south of Dallas.
+The base is enormous and spans 3 cities when including the training areas, but the central city that houses Fort Hood is Killeen.
+Harker Heights is to the east and Copperas Cove is to the west, rounding out the other parts of the post.
 The training and cantonment area combined to cover a whopping 340 square miles, rivaling most of America’s larger cities.
 Fort Hood is also the largest single-site employer in the entire state of Texas with an estimated 45,414 assigned service members and 8,909 civilian employees.
 That means lots of people, lots of traffic, all converging in one area every day.
-Get used to the on-going construction as they are always expanding the highways to fit everyone into one space!

-The average cost per square foot in the Fort Hood area (Killeen, Harker Heights, Copperas Cove) is around $76, making it a very attractive place to buy.
+The average cost per square foot in the Fort Hood area (Killeen, Harker Heights, Copperas Cove) is around $76, making it a very attractive place to buy a home.
 Many service members capitalize on the low mortgages and purchase to maximize their BAH.
+Another bonus…there are no state taxes for Texas!
+While it is not required to update your Home of Record, Texas has no state taxes, so making the switch will put some extra cash in your pocket!
+To read reviews from fellow military families on where to live off post, click here.

-You will experience two seasons in the state of Texas: hot and hotter.
+You will experience two seasons at Fort Hood: hot and hotter.
 With mild winters and hot summers, it’s rare you will experience all four seasons.
 With numerous water parks, pools, and lakes in the area to keep you cool, most people don’t seem to mind the break from the cold weather.
 Stay hydrated and just get used to applying that sunscreen, even during Christmas break!

 Food and Beverage